srobo/team-emails/SR2024/2023-11-08-virtual-competition-and-mentoring.md

 The results will be broadcast live on **Saturday 9th March 2024 at 1pm GMT**  via a [livestream](https://www.youtube.com/watch?v=hlfaQIfLaRg) on our YouTube channel.

 The code submission deadline will be **2 days before**, that's Thursday 7th March 2024 at 6pm GMT.
+Your team can submit their robot code to [the code submitter](https://studentrobotics.org/code-submitter/).
+The log in details have the username of your team's three letter acronym: <TLA merges in here>, and the password is the same as the password your team used to enter Discord.

 During the competition, your robot will compete in (at least) 4 virtual matches for real league points, these points will then transfer across to the physical competition!